govau/frontdoor/ui/src/content/seller/products-and-services/digital-marketplace.md

 ---
 layout: seller
 title: 'Digital Marketplace'
-summary: 'For sourcing digital marketplace products and associated services.'
+summary: 'For contractors, consultants and advisory services to assist with digital projects, operations or requirements'
 panel: 'digital-marketplace'
 ---